top of page

 • How much practice do you require students to do each week?

 We require an absolute minimum of 4 days (other than day of lesson) each week with length enough to thoroughly practice the tasks set out each week.
-Students enrolling in exams will need to practice a minimum 5-6 days depending on level.
+Students enrolling in exams will need to practise a minimum 5-6 days depending on level.
 Please ensure you can dedicate this much time before considering lessons.
 Note: this mostly applies to school age students and there is some flexibility here for adult students.
 This can be discussed further with the teacher.

 • Do I need an instrument to start?